radiantearth/stac-spec/catalog-spec/catalog-spec.md

 One of the best ways to help inform web clients about the content in a link is to use a common [Media Type](https://en.wikipedia.org/wiki/Media_type) in the `type` field.
 In STAC the `type` field is used in both the '[Link](#link-object)'' and '[Asset](../item-spec/item-spec.md#asset-object)' Objects.
-It is quite useful for STAC browsers to better determine what to render and display to users searching and browsing the catalog.
+It is quite useful for STAC browsers to better determine what to render and display to users searching and browsing the Catalog.
 Media types are often referred to by the now deprecated term "MIME types".

 ### Media Type for STAC Catalogs